 If shoulder rotation is an issue for you, Mobility Expert Kelly Starrett also has a minute video on multiple ways to enhance enhancing internal rotation in the shoulders.

 Naturally, the high impact nature of hockey puts players at risk for shoulder injuries.

-While some of these simply can't be avoided, our goal is to prepare the body for contact and create healthy shoulder that decrease the risk of potential injury.
+While some of these simply can't be avoided, our goal is to prepare the body for contact and create a healthy shoulder that decreases the risk of potential injury.

 Incorporating some of these exercises into a structured workout will help you feel better, find better positions, and keep you performing your best on and off the ice!

 Isaac Seabrook, B.Sc/CSCS